KannonZenetism/zenetism-field-physics/zenetism/mpx/deep-self-axis.md

 Where is the Deep Soul / Deep Mind?

-Is it in one universe’s L₃?
+Is it in one universe's L₃?

-Is it in every universe’s L₃?
+Is it in every universe's L₃?

 Is it outside all of them?

-If it is in one universe, that universe’s L₃ expression seems to become the original instance, while other expressions become secondary.
+If it is in one universe, that universe's L₃ expression seems to become the original instance, while other expressions become secondary.
 This violates sovereign distinction.

 If it is in every universe in the same way, it risks becoming spatially omnipresent or blobbed across loci.
 This violates non-fusion.